SICS-Fundamental-Research-Center/Planar/tools/docs/graph_partitioner.md

 `tools/graph_partitioner/graph_partitioner.cpp`
 -------------

-graph_partitioner provides a set of serial programs for partitioning graphs.
+graph_partitioner provides a set of programs for partitioning graphs.
 It take as input the binary edgelist.

 ### Usage